 - Text - responsive ads containing only text

-We used the Advertising Competitors and Ads History reports to find potential GDN competitors of bicyclewarehouse.com.
+We used the Advertising Competitors and Keyword Ad History reports to find potential GDN competitors of bicyclewarehouse.com.
 Let’s take a look at one of them, bikesdirect.com, and see the proportion of ads this domain has ever placed in GDN (since 2013):

 And, to see the current ads breakdown, we’ll go to the ‘Ads’ tab and get an overview of how the situation has been changing over the last 30 days:

-We figured out that during the last month this advertiser didn’t run HTML ads at all.
-It could mean that this format didn’t work well for them, and this is a reason to stop and see if the same is happening to other websites in your niche.
+We figured out that during the last month this advertiser didn’t run HTML ads at all, but began to show some activity in November.
+It could mean that this format didn’t work well for them, but they had recently decided to give it another try.
+This is a reason to stop and see if the same is happening to other websites in your niche.

-Also, it is a signal that this domain has some well-performing media ads which are worth exploring (and we will get to this later).
+Also, it is a signal that this domain may have some well-performing media ads which are worth exploring (and we will get to this later).

 If you are running campaigns in different countries, the 'Location' filter will provide you with more information to reflect upon.
 For instance, we found some interesting trends concerning ad formats in the US and the UK:

-We see that this advertiser has never used HTML ads for the UK, while in the US this is the most popular format.
+We see that this advertiser has never used HTML ads for the UK, while in the US this format is widely used.
 So you might want to dig deeper to see if this is typical for other websites.
 And if it is, you have two options: stop offering responsive HTML ads to your British customers or, on the contrary, try experimenting with this format in your campaigns for the UK.

-In our Display Advertising study, we found out that different industries prefer targeting different devices.
+In our Display Advertising study, we found out that, when running display campaigns, advertisers tend to choose a particular device to target, based on the niche they work in.
 For example, desktop is the least popular device type among retailers (only 14%), while for software products it's twice as popular (28%).
 With this in mind, a thorough analysis of devices which are being targeted in your niche is a must.

 To find out which OS and devices your competitors prefer to focus on, use the ‘Device’ filter in the ‘Ads’ tab: